A vulnerability

 services/render/markdown.py · lines 156–190 · verdict refuted

-Hypothesis The cache appeared to store raw rendered HTML and run the sanitizer on read, which would let a poisoned entry serve unsanitized markup to the next reader.
+Hypothesis The cache appeared to store raw rendered HTML and sanitize on read, which would let a poisoned entry serve unsanitized markup to the next reader.
 Why it fails Read tracing shows the sanitizer runs before the cache write, not after the read.
-Every cached value is already scrubbed.
-Poisoning the cache with raw markup is not reachable from any write path.
+Every cached value is already scrubbed; poisoning is not reachable from any write path.

 Critique log — “Traced every writer into the cache.
 All paths pass through sanitize().
 Hypothesis falsified.”